TylerBaughcome/The-Rhetorical-Gazebo/README.md

 # The-Rhetorical-Gazebo
-A satirical news website designed to empower writers and mock the age of misinformation Details and installation instructions TBD...
+A satirical news website designed to empower writers and mock the age of misinformation\n Details and installation instructions TBD...